 3.2.4.
-Oscillator amplitude noise.
-In the rf readout scheme, any amplitude noise on the oscillator used to generate the rf modulation sidebands will appear after optical heterodyning as a gain modulation.
+Oscillator Amplitude Noise In the RF Readout scheme, the electronic mixer used in demodulating the RF photocurrent is saturated by its local oscillator, and so any amplitude noise on the oscillator used to generate the RF modulation sidebands appears as a gain modulation of this signal.
 If there is a residual, static offset in the signal, then this amplitude noise can appear directly; otherwise it appears bilinearly with the DARM signal.
-In the dc readout scheme, the rf modulation sidebands are used for sensing and control of auxiliary degrees of freedom, and so noise on these sidebands can couple indirectly to DARM.
-Additionally, as the rf modulation sidebands extract power from the carrier, any amplitude fluctuations on the sidebands correspond to amplitude fluctuations on the carrier, which can manifest as intensity noise.
-Direct rf sideband leakage through the OMC can also contribute.
-Refer to figure 4(b) for the results of measurements showing a significant improvement for dc readout.
+In the DC Readout scheme, the RF modulation sidebands are used for sensing and control of auxilliary degrees of freedom, and so noise on these sidebands can couple indirectly to DARM.
+Additionally, as the RF modulation sidebands essentially rob power from the carrier, any amplitude fluctuations on the sidebands correspond to amplitude fluctuations on the carrier, which can manifest itself as intensity noise.
+Direct RF sideband leakage through the OMC can also contribute.
+Refer to figure 4(b) for the results of measurements showing a significant improvement for DC Readout.